uiv-lib/uiv/docs/pages/components/Typeahead.md

 ## Async Query

-You can use simply use `async-src` to perform an AJAX query with built-in query function, or `async-function` for a custom one if you need more than that.
+You can simply use `async-src` to perform an AJAX query with built-in query function, or `async-function` for a custom one if you need more than that.

 **Note**: `ignore-case` and `match-start` won't work in async query mode.